Lockheed XH-51

-The Lockheed XH-51 (Model 186) was an American single-engine experimental helicopter designed by Lockheed Aircraft, utilizing a rigid rotor and retractable skid landing gear.
+The Lockheed XH-51 (Model 186) is an American single-engine experimental helicopter designed by Lockheed Aircraft, utilizing a rigid rotor and retractable skid landing gear.
 The XH-51 was selected as the test vehicle for a joint research program conducted by the United States Army and United States Navy to explore rigid rotor technology.

 Design and development

 Lockheed began developing its rigid rotor concept with the CL-475 helicopter design in 1959.
 The choice of a rigid rotor meant that the helicopter was more agile than it would have been with a flapping rotor.
 The performance of the CL-475 encouraged Lockheed to seek further development.
 Lockheed submitted the CL-475 to the Army as a candidate to replace the Bell OH-13 Sioux and Hiller OH-23 Raven observation helicopters.
 Lockheed also tested the commercial market waters without success.
 However, in February 1962, Lockheed's Model 186, a new design based on the CL-475 rigid rotor, was selected as the winner for a joint Army-Navy program to evaluate the rigid rotor for high-speed flight capability.